arbor-sim/arbor/doc/cpp_domdec.rst

     .. cpp:member:: std::function<int(cell_gid_type)> gid_domain

-        A function can be used to query the domain id that a cell assigned to (using global identifier :cpp:var:`gid`).
+        A function for querying the domain id that a cell assigned to (using global identifier :cpp:var:`gid`).
-        It is a pure function, that is it has no side effects, and hence is thread safe.
+        It must be a pure function, that is it has no side effects, and hence is thread safe.

     .. cpp:member:: int num_domains